 When deciding if you should liquidate your limited company, there are many factors and considerations to take into account.
 The most important consideration to include, is if your company solvent or insolvent?
 Do you want to continue to trade?
 And do you feel the business has a future?

 Are you looking to close your solvent company?

 If your company is solvent, you may be wondering what the most cost-effective way of closing your company is.
-One option is a dissolution (also known as striking-off), but if you meet certain criteria, a members voluntary liquidation (MVL) could mean that Entrepreneurs’ Relief saves you more money on tax.
+One option is a dissolution (also known as striking-off), but if you meet certain criteria, a Members Voluntary Liquidation (MVL) could mean that Business Asset Disposal Relief (Entrepreneurs’ Relief) saves you more money on tax.

 Are you looking to put the business, along with its debt, to bed?